Dunedin: a southeast coastal city at the head of Otago Harbour on the South Island of New Zealand.

 Supposedly a must-see for tourists on the working holiday visa, Nathan and I decided to head to the city a few weeks back to check it out in all its autumnal glory.

 The result?
-A super fun weekend.
+A super fun weekend in an undeniably unique and picturesque place.

 Read on for what to do in Dunedin for 48 hours.